-Photo: View over Gibsons harbour from the rooftop of an almost century old house on S Fletcher Rd.
+Photo: View of Gibsons harbour from a century old house.

 South Fletcher Road still has a few of these pioneer homes, from a time that Gibsons was called Gibson’s Landing.
 Upper Gibsons did not exist.
 It was a time of the very first municipal developments of streets.
 Small shopkeepers had just established themselves including a bakery, post office, delivery service and drug store.